openshift-labs/cloud-native-guides/fault-tolerance-che.md

 All set!
 Now the Web UI can scale automatically to multiple instances if the load on the CoolStore online store increases.
-You can verify that using for example the `siege` command-line utility, which is a handy tool for running load tests against web endpoints and is already installed within your Eclipse Che workspace.
+You can verify that using for example the `siege` command-line utility, which is a handy tool for running load tests against web endpoints and is already installed within your CodeReady Workspaces workspace.

 Run the following command in the **Terminal** window.